 Now watch the clip from Dr. No. Notice how difficult it is to gain a clear understanding without hearing the dialogue.

-2. Camera placement defines the scene
+2. Camera placement defines a scene

 Keaton believed that visual gags worked best from a particular angle.

-If you change the angle, you have to change the gag.
-This is true not only of gags, but any scene.
+By comparison, look at this fight scene from The Protector and Old Boy with the volume muted.
 Unlike the frequent cutting in the Guardians clip, these scene are allowed to play out in long take.
 And I think they’re stronger for it.

 The deliberate camera placement works in harmony with the stunts to create a more captivating effect.